MrDamiAde/MrDamiAde/README.md

 ## Objective

-AWS Certified Cloud Practitioner and IT Technician passionate about cloud computing, DevOps, and automation.
+CompTIA/AWS certified IT Technician passionate about cloud computing, DevOps, and automation.
 I enjoy designing scalable, efficient solutions using containerisation, infrastructure as code, and cloud technologies.
 I'm continuously learning and building hands-on projects to deepen my expertise.

 ## Skills